 Changing Your Domain

 When you register a Typepad blog account, you select a URL in the form example.typepad.com that will be used for any of the blogs you create.
 After registering, you may find you want to change your URL.
-You can make this change at Account > Summary.
-We do not recommend changing the domain name for your account if you have already added a lot of content added to your site.
+We do not recommend changing the domain name for your account if you have already established your website and added a lot of content.

 Before you change the domain please review the article on what happens when you change the domain name.